l-portet/svelte-switch-case/README.md

 export default config;
 ```

-3. You're all set!
-Start using it in your Svelte components:
+3. Start using it in your Svelte components:

 ```html
 <script>